lightninglabs/lightning-dev-site/guides/index.md

 #### Tutorial

-The tutorial is a holistic tour that is intended to teach all the skills necessary to work with `lnd`, by walking through a setup of `lnd`, a lnd client, RPC, and integration into a web application.
+The [tutorial](/tutorial/) is a holistic tour that is intended to teach all the dev-specific skills necessary to work with `lnd`, by walking through a setup of `lnd`, a lnd client, RPC, and integration into a web application.
+This should be completed in tandem with the [LND Overview and Developer Guide](/overview/).

 #### gRPC Guides